-The Forestry Department will issue on an ongoing basis bough cutting permits to accommodate utilization of Balsam Fir boughs (@ \$20/Ton).
-Firewood permits will also be issued @ \$10/permit) on an ongoing basis to utilize dead and fallen trees for firewood.
+The Forestry Department will issue on an ongoing basis, bough cutting permits to accommodate utilization of balsam fir boughs (\$20/ton).
+Firewood permits will also be issued (\$20/permit per every 10 cords) on an ongoing basis to utilize dead and fallen trees for firewood.
 Fees will be charged for both permits and areas will be established in advance for usage.

-The Forestry Department will issue permits on an ongoing basis to eligible Chippewa Tribal members to exercise their legal gathering rights to harvest lodge poles, bark, firewood, sap and boughs on County Forest lands.
+The Forestry Department will issue permits on an ongoing basis to eligible Chippewa tribal members to exercise their legal gathering rights to harvest lodge poles, bark, firewood, sap, and boughs on County Forest lands.
 Forest County has received several inquiries in the past years to exercise gathering rights, but to date, have had no formal requests to issue permits.

-The Forestry Department in conjunction with the Crandon DNR Ranger Station will coordinate, schedule and provide a rental service of a county owned tree planter for use by area residents.
-The planter must be scheduled in advance and a rental fee of \$10.00/1000 trees is charged for usage, minimum charge \$20.00.
+The Forestry Department in conjunction with the Crandon DNR Ranger Station will coordinate, schedule, and provide a rental service of a county owned tree planter for use by area residents.
+The planter must be scheduled in advance and a rental fee of \$10/1000 trees is charged for usage with a minimum charge of \$20.